Military ranks of the Philippines: Enlisted Personnel

-Rank insignia during the Commonwealth and immediate independence period
+Rank insignia during the Commonwealth and immediate independence period (until 1954)

+Army and Air Force

-The Philippine Army during the Commonwealth period as well as after independence used essentially the same rank insignias as the United States Army.
+The Philippine Army during the Commonwealth period as well as after independence - as well as the Air Force beginning 1947 - used essentially the same rank insignias as the United States Army.
 The main difference is the addition of a rank named third lieutenant and the five-star rank of Field Marshal.